Pythonidae: Pythons and human health

 Pythons are not venomous, but like other reptiles, they can be vectors for infections that affect humans, such as salmonella.
 Such diseases may be transmitted to humans through excreted waste, open wounds, and contaminated water.

 Pythons are also integrated into some aspects of African health and belief use, often with the added risk of contacting zoonotic diseases.
 Python bodies and blood are used for African traditional medicines and other belief uses as well, one in-depth study of all animals used by the Yorubas of Nigeria for traditional medicine found that the African Python is used to cure rheumatism, snake poison, appeasing witches, and accident prevention.

 Python habitats, diets, and invasion into new areas also impact human health and prosperity.
-A University of Florida Institute of Food and Agriculture Sciences study found that the Burmese python, as an invasive species, enters new habitats and eats an increasing number of mammals, leaving limited species for mosquitoes to bite, forcing them to bite disease-carrying hispid cotton rats and then infect humans with the Everglades virus, a dangerous infection that is carried by very few animals.
+A University of Florida Institute of Food and Agricultural Sciences study found that the Burmese python, as an invasive species, enters new habitats and eats an increasing number of mammals, leaving limited species for mosquitoes to bite, forcing them to bite disease-carrying hispid cotton rats and then infect humans with the Everglades virus, a dangerous infection that is carried by very few animals.
 While direct human-python interactions can be potentially dangerous, the risk of zoonotic diseases is always a concern, whether considering medical and belief use in Nigeria or when addressing invasive species impacts in Florida.
-In 2022, a woman who lived near a lake area in south-eastern New South Wales state, Australia, was found to be infested with the Ophidascaris robertsi roundworm which is common in carpet pythons - non-venomous snakes found across much of Australia.
+In 2022, a woman who lived near a lake area in south-eastern New South Wales was found to be infested with the Ophidascaris robertsi roundworm which is common in carpet pythons, non-venomous snakes found across much of Australia.

 Traditional use

 Skin

 Python skin has traditionally been used as the attire of choice for medicine men and healers.
-Typically, South African Zulu traditional healers will use python skin in ceremonial regalia.
+Typically, Zulu traditional healers in South Africa will use python skin in ceremonial regalia.
 Pythons are viewed by the Zulu tradition to be a sign of power.
 Healers are seen as all-powerful since they have a wealth of knowledge, as well as accessibility to the ancestors.

 Fat

 Typically, species are attributed to healing various ailments based on their likeliness to a specific bodily attribute.
 For example, in many cultures, the python is seen as a strong and powerful creature.
 As a result, pythons are often prescribed as a method of increasing strength.
-It is very common for the body fat of pythons to be used to treat a large variation of issues such as joint pain, rheumatic pain, toothache and eye sight.
+It is very common for the body fat of pythons to be used to treat a large variation of issues such as joint pain, rheumatic pain, toothache and visual impairment.
 Additionally, python fat has been used to treat those suffering from mental illnesses like psychosis.
 Their calm nature is thought to be of use to treat combative patients.
 The fat of the python is rubbed onto the body part that is in pain.
 To improve mental illnesses, it is often rubbed on the temple.
-The existence of evidence for genuine anti inflammatory and anti-microbial properties of the refined 'snake oil' is ironic with respect to the expression "snake oil salesman".
+The existence of evidence for genuine anti-inflammatory and antimicrobial properties of the refined 'snake oil' is ironic with respect to the expression "snake oil salesman".